 - We are pointing customers to reference points on the internet that give relevant information on how to comply by May 20 2018.

 - We are emphasising that compliance is their responsibility.

 We use Windows which has its own password protection function on each device.
 Furthermore, all our software programmes have the option for extra password protection at various security levels to suit the customer.
 We recommend all our users utilise these added security levels.

 Reposs: This legislation is only for retailers that have account customers.
 If a store doesn’t have any account customers then they have no need to hold any personal information about their customers, although they would have to comply with any data on staff members held.
 All our data files are held in compressed code so if someone was to grab a file it would be pretty hard to obtain the data as access to the computer – assuming it is connected to broadband – is password protected and the hacker would need to get the user’s ID number and password.
 Not even we can get access without the retailer telling us his nine digit ID number.

-When will GDPR take effect?
+When did GDPR take effect?

-We asked the NFRN Legal Helpline about the forthcoming data protection laws and what members who kept records of customers’ phone numbers, names and addresses and orders needed to do.
+We asked the NFRN Legal Helpline about the new data protection laws and what members who kept records of customers’ phone numbers, names and addresses and orders needed to do.
 This is what Lesley Attu, ARAG’s UK product development manager, told The Fed.
 “New Data protection laws will extend the rules for collecting, storing and using personal data.

 “If you store this information electronically your business is already subject to Data Protection laws and you should have registered with the Information Commissioner’s Office (ICO).
 You can do this online in about 15 minutes at https://ico.org.uk/for-organisations/register/